 - Preventive services are not subject to the deductible

-- The copays in the Kelsey plans are not subject to the deductible
+- The copays in the Kelsey plans are not subject to deductible

-If footnote is not shown on this chart it does not apply to this plan option.
+If a footnote is not shown on this chart, it does not apply to this plan option.

 How to Find a Provider 2021